ultralapse/chess/README.md

 The project is a work in progress.
 Right now the main focus is to get the core game mechanics to work.

 ## Status
 The core mechanics of the game have not completed.
-Namely these features are not present in the core Chess game right now.
+Namely these features are not present.
 1. En Passant
 2. Castling
 3. Endgame (Check, Checkmate, and Stalemate)